emithjayasuriya020/python-traffic-visualization/README.md

 **A Python-based data analysis and visualization tool that processes raw traffic CSV logs from two major junctions.
 It calculates key real-world statistics—such as peak hours, speeding violations, and vehicle type distributions—and generates an interactive graphical histogram to visualize daily traffic flow.**

+## 📖 About This Project
+Welcome to my Traffic Data Analyzer!
+This repository showcases an old coursework project I developed to demonstrate my foundational skills in Python programming, data processing, and graphical user interface (GUI) design.

+The primary goal of this program is to process and analyze raw daily traffic logs from two busy intersections: **Elm Avenue/Rabbit Road** and **Hanley Highway/Westway**.
+Using Python, the script reads extensive CSV datasets containing individual vehicle movements and extracts meaningful real-world statistics.
+It calculates metrics such as total vehicle counts, speeding violations, vehicle type distributions (e.g., trucks, electric vehicles, scooters), and peak traffic hours.

+Beyond terminal-based data processing and automated text logging, this project features an interactive visual component built with Python's `tkinter` library.
+It generates a full-screen histogram that provides a clear visual representation of hourly vehicle frequency across both junctions.
+It also includes a continuous multi-file processing loop, allowing users to analyze multiple datasets seamlessly without restarting the application.

+This coursework serves as a great milestone in my coding journey, highlighting my ability to turn raw tabular data into actionable insights and interactive visual dashboards.

 ## ✨ Features
 * **Robust Input Validation:** Prompts the user for a specific date and validates the day, month, and year formats before execution.
 * **In-Depth Data Processing:** Parses raw CSV data to calculate: